Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Hierarchical TNS

 \section{Hierarchical TNS}

 MERA \cite{Vidal-2005-12,Vidal2006,Barthel2010-105} are hierarchical TNS.
-Starting on $\N$ sites, in each renormalization step $\tau\to\tau+1$, we apply local unitary disentanglers $\hU_{\tau,k}$ of layer $\tau$ before the number of degrees of freedom is reduced by applying isometries $\hV_{\tau,k}$ that map groups of $b$ sites into one renormalized site.
-The associated site dimension $\chi$ is the bond dimension and $b$ is the so-called branching ratio.
+Starting on $\N$ sites, in each renormalization step $\tau\to\tau+1$, we apply local unitary disentanglers $\hU_{\tau,k}^\dag$ of layer $\tau$ before the number of degrees of freedom is reduced by applying projections $\hV_{\tau,k}^\dag$, each mapping a group of $b$ sites into one renormalized site.
+The dimension $\chi$ for the Hilbert space of each renormalized site is the bond dimension, and $b$ is the so-called branching ratio.
 The process stops at the top layer $\tau=T$ by projecting each of the remaining $\N/b^{T}$ sites onto a reference state $|0_\chi\ket$.
-The renormalization procedure, seen in reverse, generates the MERA $|\Psi\ket$.
-TTNS \cite{Fannes1992-66,Otsuka1996-53,Shi2006-74,Murg2010-82,Tagliacozzo2009-80} are a subclass of MERA without disentanglers.
+The renormalization procedure, seen in reverse, prepares the MERA $|\Psi\ket$ starting in layer $\tau=T$ with the reference states $|0_\chi\ket$ and then proceeding down until reaching the physical layer $\tau=0$.
+TTNS \cite{Fannes1992-66,Otsuka1996-53,Shi2006-74,Murg2010-82,Tagliacozzo2009-80} are a subclass of MERA without disentanglers ($\hU_{\tau,k}=\id$).

-As all tensors are isometric, the evaluation of local expectation values drastically simplifies, where $\bra\Psi|\hh_i|\Psi\ket$ only depends on the tensors in the causal cone of $\hh_i$.
+As all tensors are isometric, the evaluation of local expectation values can be drastically simplified, because $\bra\Psi|\hh_i|\Psi\ket$ only depends on the tensors in the causal cone of $\hh_i$.
 See Fig.~\ref{fig:isoTNS}.
-In fact, the expectation value can again be written in a form very similar to Eq.~\eqref{eq:mps-hi-expect} but, now, we have transition maps $\M_{\tau,i}$ that map the causal-cone density operator $\dm_\tau$ into $\dm_{\tau-1}=\M_{\tau,i}(\dm_\tau)$.
+In fact, the expectation value can again be written in a form very similar to Eq.~\eqref{eq:mps-hi-expect} but, now, we have transition maps $\M_{\tau,i}$ that map the causal-cone density operator $\dm_{\tau,i}$, representing the state on the $n_c$ renormalized sites in the causal cone after preparation steps $T\to T-1\to\dots\to\tau$, into